facontidavide/CPP_Optimizations_Diary/docs/pcl_filter.md

 You may find the code to replicate my tests [here](https://github.com/facontidavide/CPP_Optimizations_Diary/tree/master/cpp/pcl_conditional_removal.cpp).

-This are the benchmark result with my test image.
+This are the benchmark result based on my sample cloud.

 ```
 -------------------------------------------------------------